Skip to content

 • Library management (import, edit, delete)

-bae-desktop --headless runs without the GUI.
-It starts the Subsonic API server, cloud home proxy routes, and sync loop, then runs until stopped with Ctrl+C.
+bae --headless runs without the GUI.
+It starts the cloud home proxy routes and sync loop, then runs until stopped with Ctrl+C.

 This is for running bae on a home server, NAS, or VPS.